Esbjerg fB: Frederiksen and European success (2013–19)

-New ownership, relegation, and controversies
+American ownership, relegations, and controversies (2020–24)

 From July 2020 to May 2021, Ólafur Kristjánsson was the head coach of the club.
-Earlier that season, in March 2021, Chien Lee, Partners Path Capital, Pacific Media Group and Krishen Sud invested in Esbjerg fB and became the majority shareholder.
+Earlier that season, in March 2021, Chien Lee of NewCity Capital, Randy Frankel of Partners Path Capital, Paul Conway of Pacific Media Group and Krishen Sud invested in Esbjerg fB and became the majority shareholder.
 Thereby, the club became part of the same ownership group as Barnsley, Oostende and Nancy.
 The club failed promotion to the Superliga in the 2020–21 season, finishing in third place, 14 points from promotion spots.

 In May 2021, Peter Hyballa was hired as head coach of the club.
 Less than two months into his tenure, Danish newspaper B.T. reported that multiple Esbjerg players demanded his dismissal after "mental and physical punishments".
 The following day, Spillerforeningen, the Danish Player's Association, reprimanded the Esbjerg board after the American chairman Michael Kalt had toned down the conflict and informed JydskeVestkysten that only a few players were involved in the demand.
 One day later, Hyballa demoted four key players to the U19 team: Yuriy Yakovenko, Jakob Ankersen, Kevin Conboy and Zean Dalügge.
 On 15 July, Esbjerg fB were reported to the Danish Labour Inspection Authority ("Arbejdstilsynet") by Spillerforeningen after reports came out that Hyballa had allegedly hit and "mentally terrorised" players.
 The following week, Hyballa stated that he had never hit anyone, and that he had only tried to motivate his players.

 On 24 July, Hyballa appointed the 19-year-old Mads Larsen as the new team captain.
 Three days later, on 27 July, new accusations arose against Hyballa – this time from Kasper Pedersen – who had terminated his contract by mutual consent the day before.
 He stated that Hyballa had created a "horrible mood" and that he had left the club due to the manager.